-Future me will learn to garden and to speak Cantonese.
-Current me is learning Unreal Engine.
+Future me will learn to garden and to speak German and Cantonese.
+Current me is learning to podcast.

 Get in touch